ARC-IT: How the ITS Reference Architecture is Guiding the Future of Connected and Automated Vehicle Applications

 In 2012, Iteris led the development of the Connected Vehicle Reference Implementation Architecture (CVRIA), which shared the CAV-related ITS components of the National ITS Architecture.
 The CVRIA was developed to support USDOT CAV research and the Connected Vehicle Pilot Deployment Program that put connected vehicle technologies and services in three real-world settings.
 In 2017, the CVRIA was integrated with the National ITS Architecture to provide a unifying framework that covers all of ITS.
 The expanded reference framework became the Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT) Version 8.0.

 With the release of ARC-IT Version 8.0, any transportation organization could explore how connected and automated vehicle services could be integrated with traditional and/or intelligent transportation systems.
 ARC-IT was recently updated to Version 9.0 in November 2020 and the framework with new ITS and CAV services, drawing from growing involvement from domestic and international communities.
+Figure 2 - ARC-IT comprises four views to provide a framework for intelligent transportation systems.

 Why ARC-IT matters to the industry